Kimera-Finance/kimera-technical-deliverable-specifications/architecture-review.md

 2. **FXRP Protocols:**
    - Do Kinetic/Firelight emit non-FXRP reward tokens?
    - Are there protocol-specific deposit limits or cooldown periods?
-   - Subgraph availability for each protocol?
+   - What on-chain data is available via FDC for each protocol?

 3. **FDC/TEE (Future):**
    - Timeline for FDC production readiness?